Islandora-Collaboration-Group/ISLE/docs/update/update.md

 If you run into trouble, please see the [Cleanup section of the quick start guide](https://github.com/Islandora-Collaboration-Group/ISLE#quick-stop-and-cleanup).

-Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive email discussion updates.
+Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive emails.